 Whole School Curriculum:

 At St Paul’s C of E Primary School, we offer a curriculum which builds on the knowledge, understanding and skills of all children, whatever their starting points, as they progress through each Key Stage.
 The curriculum incorporates the statutory requirements of the new National Curriculum 2014 and other experiences and opportunities which best meet the learning and developmental needs of the pupils in our schools.
-The aim of our curriculum is for pupils to have the requisite skills to be successful, to improve possibilities and give pupils the necessary independence and motivation as learners in readiness for their next stage of education and to fulfil their aspirations beyond education.
+The aim of our curriculum is for pupils to have the requisite skills to be successful, to improve possibilities and give pupils the necessary independence and motivation as learners in readiness for their next stage of education and to fulfill their aspirations beyond education.

 PSHE is at the heart of our curriculum and opportunities are afforded to children to develop their emotional and social learning.
 We promote mindfulness and growth mindset.
 All children start the day with a bagel breakfast followed by 10 minutes of mindfulness to allow children to prepare calmly for the days learning ahead.
 We are a trauma informed school and we see good mental health and well-being as fundamental part of our ethos.
 We provide in house counselling with our own Younger Minds Counsellor as well as two additional Learning Mentors, who offer many supportive programmes.
-We have built good relationships with Diamond Families and In-Tuition, with some children accessing their therapeutic farm.
+We have built good relationships with Diamond Families and In-Tuition.
 We also offer Forrest Schools to children across key stages.
 We have recently offered short term residentials for pupils to Abbey Farm, which is a therapeutic organic farm where children learn all about where food comes farm, caring for animals, cooking and much more.
 We have developed our PSHE/British Values curriculum internally we focus weekly on a specific theme from E-safety, Values v Violence, Careers and Aspirations, Core School Values and British Values in order to develop the spiritual, moral, social and cultural development of our pupils and their understanding of the core values of our society to encourage them to be active members of our school, local and wider global communities or the world.

 The English, mathematics and science curriculum have been developed internally using the Chris Quigley Essentials Curriculum as a guide, as well as being supported through our external links with the Maths Hub, English Hub, Science specialists and our local advisor.
 English and Maths are taught discretely but where possible link to foundation subjects and topics.
 These subjects are taught in mixed ability classes throughout Key Stage 1 and Key Stage 2.
 In English we teach using an Immersion in Text approach.
 Each class from Nursery to Y6 study using a specific focused text.
 Each child is given a copy of the text to keep.
 All writing and grammar is taught using the text and reading comprehension is taught not only with the text but also using linked texts, non-fiction texts and weekly news texts in guided sessions.
-Early reading and phonics are taught using the Read Write Inc. scheme.
+Early reading and phonics are taught using the Read Write Inc. programme.
 Children have access to books that are decodable and more advanced books from our reading schemes.

 Our Maths curriculum has been developed around the teaching for mastery (T4M) approach.
 Lessons are very structured to include; in focus tasks, teacher taught section, independent skills, revisit via in focus task and the use of concrete, pictorial and abstract approaches across all key stages.
 We don’t use a specific scheme but have developed various approaches to meet the specific needs of our pupils, including; Power Maths and White Rose.
 Times Tables Rock Stars is used within Y2 to Y6.